Yasuhiro Kido: BigBang

 Kido was scheduled to make his BigBang debut against U-jung Kim at Big Bang 2 on July 31, 2010.
 He won the fight by a first-round knockout, stopping Kim with a head kick.

 Kido was scheduled to fight a rematch with Shingo Garyu at Big Bang 3 on September 23, 2010.
 They previously fought at -1 "120th Anniversary of Japan-Thailand -Muay Thai Hearty Smiles-" on September 24, 2007, with Garyu winning by unanimous decision.
 Kido was more successful in the rematch, as he won the fight by unanimous decision, with all three judges scoring the bout 30–27 in his favor.

 Kido was scheduled to face Takayoshi Kitayama at Big Bang 4 on February 5, 2011.
 Kido won the fight by a dominant unanimous decision, with scores of 29–28, 29-27 and 29–26.
 He was deducted a point in the second round, as he was holding Kitayama in the clinch while knocking him down with a knee strike.

 Kido was scheduled to face Kazuki Hamazaki at Big Bang 5 on May 15, 2011.
 He thoroughly dominated Hamazaki and won the fight by a wide unanimous decision.
 Two of the judges scored the fight 30-26 for Kido, while the third judge scored the fight 30-24 for Kido.

 Kido was scheduled to face Kenta Yamada in his return to K-1, in the quarterfinals of K-1 World MAX 2011 -70kg Japan Tournament Final on September 25, 2011.
 Kenta won the fight by unanimous decision.

 Kido was scheduled to face Shintaro Matsukura at Big Bang 7 on December 11, 2011.
 He won the fight by a second-round spinning backfist knockout.

 Kido was scheduled to face Man-Sun Baek at Big Bang 8 on February 25, 2012.
 Kido knocked Baek down twice in the first round, with a head kick and a right straight, before finally stopping him with a left straight at the 2:02 minute mark of the second round.

 Krush Super Welterweight champion

 Kido was scheduled to challenge the reigning Krush Super Welterweight champion Kenta Yamada at Krush.17 on March 17, 2012.
-The two of the fought once previously, in the quarterfinals of K-1 World MAX 2011 -70kg Japan Tournament Final, with Kenta winning by decision.
+The two of them had fought once previously, in the quarterfinals of K-1 World MAX 2011 -70kg Japan Tournament Final, with Kenta winning by decision.
 Kido won the rematch by a second-round knockout.